A SHOT-BY-SHOT ANALYSIS

 The sacrifice of the individual for sake of the institution is in all of Kubrick's films.

 Then, when Humbert is let go, we have the orderly, Andre, tending Humbert.
 He rather plays the parent role that Humbert never has with Lolita.
 Humbert has only ever done anything for Lolita in keeping with his fetishizing of her and ensuring her continued servicing him as his little sex slave.
-Andre is the only person in the film who plays the caretaker who does something for a person without expecting a reward of some king.
+Andre is the only person in the film who plays the caretaker, who does something for a person without expecting a reward of some kind.
 Though he's just wrestled Humbert to the ground, as he stands him back up, helping support him to the door, he tenderly brushes the dust off Humbert's clothes and fixes his hair.

-The examination in Day of the Fight.
+So much focus on the eyes in Kubrick.
+There's the eye examination in Day of the Fight.

-The light in the eye in Lolita.
+The light shone in Humbert's eye in Lolita.

 The only time in the book that Nabokov suggests that Lolita might have told Quilty about Gustave is when Humbert is researching Quilty's shadowy trail, finding the hotels and motels into which he had checked as he followed them, recognizing him by his aliases and where he gives himself as living, all of which mean something to Humbert.